To qualify for a One-Parent Family Payment (OFP) you must:

 application form (pdf).
 Send it with the relevant supporting documents to

-the Department of Social Protection at the address below.
+the Department of Social Protection - see 'Where to apply' below.

 If you are widowed or a surviving civil partner, you should apply within